sinedied/talks/chaos/chaos.md

 </script>

 ???
-It highlights the painful parts, and the amount of efforts needed in tasks
+It highlights the painful/boring/difficult parts, and the amount of efforts needed in tasks

 ---